Optimum Health Resource Laboratories

 Step # 8:

-Everything is then shipped to our Florida-based facility in the provided postage-paid return mailer.
+Everything is then shipped in the provided postage-paid return mailer.